-The program features five faculty members, including Dr. Paul Manuel (faculty director); Dr, Jim Quirk, (faculty advisor for the program); Professor Ayana Wilson (director of student activities at American University); Professor Dominic Greene; Professor Calvin Haney (associate director of student activities at American University); and, Dr. Karen Wheeless (coordinator of our leadership internship program).
+The program features five faculty members, including Dr. Paul Manuel (faculty director); Dr, Jim Quirk, (faculty advisor for the program); Professor Ayana Wilson (director of involvement at American University); and Professor Calvin Haney (associate director of student leadership at American University)

-The program is also assisted by offices across campus, including Olivia Ivey (SPA Librarian); Justin Harris (SPA Career Center); Marcy Fink Campos (director of the Center for Community Engagement & Service); Harry Gilliard (program coordinator of community-based learning in the Center for Community Engagement and Service); and Kim Pulford Westemeier (Pedagogy and Instructional Technologist, Center for Teaching, Research, and Learning).
+The program is also assisted by offices across campus, including Olivia Ivey (SPA Librarian); Justin Harris (SPA Career Center); Marcy Fink Campos (director of the Center for Community Engagement & Service); and Kim Westemeier (Pedagogy and Instructional Technologist, Center for Teaching, Research, and Learning).
 All of the people involved in the program are sincerely interested in helping students develop their gifts to become caring and ethical leaders in public affairs.